 Students - on an approved practicum or apprenticeship

-These students are covered by WorkSafe BC so the same procedures as above apply.
+These students are covered by Workspace BC so the same procedures as above apply.

-NOTE: All documents must be forwarded to the Occupational Health & Safety Department as soon as possible for investigative and administrative purposes.
+NOTE: All documents must be forwarded to the Safety and Emergency Management Department as soon as possible for investigative and administrative purposes.
 Once the initial report is submitted, the Safety Officer will guide you through the next steps if required.

 - When are investigations required?